Best Things to Do in Marrakech, Morocco: Medina Walks, Food Tours, Hammams, Gardens, Desert Nights, Day Trips & Not-to-Miss Experiences

 Some Marrakech experiences are about changing the angle.

 After walking the medina, riding through the city or heading toward the Palmeraie can make Marrakech feel wider, breezier, and less compressed.
-This is where the guide shifts from monuments and markets into movement: sidecars, e-bikes, palm groves, mountain hikes, and adventure outside the city center.
+This is where the area shifts from monuments and markets into movement: sidecars, e-bikes, palm groves, mountain hikes, and adventure outside the city center.

 These are not duplicates of the desert dinner tours.
 They are different ways to experience Marrakech’s edges and energy.